HRAVYGAMER/LocalizationManager/README.md

 | **Self-contained** | ✅ Single binary | ❌ Needs .NET Runtime | ❌ Installer | ❌ Large install | ✅ |
 | **ARM64 Support** | ✅ Native | ❌ | ❌ | ❌ | ✅ Any editor |

-**LRM is the only Linux-native, CLI-first tool with an interactive TUI for .resx management.**
+**LRM is the only Linux-native, CLI-first tool with an interactive TUI, Web UI, and REST API for .resx management.**

 ---